Water quality is crucial to biodiversity and life on our planet, so understanding the principal water indicators and

 Taking fish as an example, analysis has shown all species and sizes of fish can live if the amount of dissolved oxygen in the water is in the range of 9.5 mg/L to 12 mg/L. Below that level, fewer fish survive; and if it is below 4.0 mg/L, no types of fish can do so.

 - Turbidity and Total Suspended Solids (TSS)

 Turbidity is a measure of how clean water is and its clarity.

 The measurement of turbidity levels depends upon the concentration of Total Suspended Solids (TSS).
-TSS are particles larger than 2 microns found in the water, such as gravel, sand, silt, clay, and algae.
+TSS are particles larger than 2 microns found in water, such as gravel, sand, silt, clay, and algae.
 When organic matter decays – for example from animals, plants, and algae – this becomes a suspended solid.
 Suspended sediments can also contain high amounts of pollutants including phosphorus, pesticides, or heavy metals.
 Lighter solids will settle at the bottom of a body of water; if there are a lot of solids present, the surface water becomes cloudy or less clear.

-Bioindicators are organisms used to monitor the health of an ecosystem, for example the quantity of micro algae present in water.
-They are organic and natural indicators of environmental pollution – living organisms such as plants, planktons, animals and microbes – providing valuable information for assessing the quality of water as well an important indicator of water pollution.
+Bioindicators are organisms used to monitor the health of an ecosystem, for example, the quantity of microalgae present in water.
+They are organic and natural indicators of environmental pollution – living organisms such as plants, plankton, animals, and microbes – providing valuable information for assessing the quality of water as well as an important indicator of water pollution.

 Several factors influence bioindicators in the environment, including the amount of light, water, temperature, and suspended solids in water.
-Changes in the composition of bioindicators, positively or negatively, is an effective way to measure the environmental impact of human activities on the health our natural ecosystems.
+Changes in the composition of bioindicators, positively or negatively, are an effective way to measure the environmental impact of human activities on the health of our natural ecosystems.

 Nitrogen provides the essential nutrients for all living organisms.